cap-java/sdm/README.md

 ## Setup

-In this guide, we use the Bookshop sample app in the [deploy branch](https://github.com/cap-java/sdm/tree/deploy) of this repository, to integrate SDM CAP plugin.
+In this guide, we use the Bookshop sample app in the [local_deploy branch](https://github.com/cap-java/sdm/tree/local_deploy) of this repository, to integrate SDM CAP plugin.
 Follow the steps in this section for a quick way to deploy and test the plugin without needing to create your own custom CAP application.

 ### Using the released version
 If you want to use the version of SDM CAP plugin released on the central maven repository follow the below steps: